BDM30/Computer-Vision/README.md

 # Computer-Vision
-This is my task for an exam
+This is my task for an exam.

-## Description

 The project takes one image as input, gets three 3D models and makes in disappear in the horizon.

 ## Requirements